benbenbenbenbenben/quickjs/examples/browser-debugger/README.txt

 Then open the dev server URL (typically http://localhost:5173/) in your browser.
 Edit the JavaScript in the editor and press "Run".
-Any `debugger;` statement will trigger the engine-level handler in `wasm_debug.c`, which calls `Module.onQuickJSDebugBreak(msg)`.
-The example UI shows the stack and a basic location string.
+Any `debugger;` statement will trigger the engine-level handler in `wasm_debug.c`, which calls `Module.onQuickJSDebugBreakAsync(msg)`.
+The QuickJS VM is paused at that bytecode using Asyncify until you press "Step" or "Continue" in the UI.
+The example shows the stack, a basic location string, and highlights the paused line in the editor.

 Docker image
 ------------